 However, considering that this is likely a device to be used quickly and at the last minute, it should not be held to the same standards as its more professional-grade counterparts.

 The Gideon should be sufficient to get out most minor to mid-level wrinkles from everyday garments like t-shirts and casual pants, and its extremely compact nature makes it appealing to those who travel frequently.

 The fast heat-up time and powerful steaming capability also make this product worth the investment for someone who is looking for a quick fix to moderately wrinkled attire.

-But if you are looking for a portable steamer for use on business suits or professional wear, or if you are sick of companies flooding Amazon with fake reviews for short-term profit, you may want to look elsewhere.
+But if you are looking for a portable steamer for use on business suits or professional wear, or if you are sick of companies flooding Amazon with fake reviews for short-term profit, read our Ebest mini review.